 - Not eating or drinking.
 Sick bunnies won't eat or drink much but this is not a sign of death, just a sign they are ill.

 - A lot of groaning, and small squeaks.
 Its seems involuntary, and is heartbreaking to hear.

-- Limp body.
-Usually they will be weak and unable to move, so its best to leave them rather than trying to pick them up.
+- A limp body.
+Usually, they will be weak and unable to move, so its best to leave them rather than trying to pick them up.
 Bunnies that flop are in serious danger, and if they haven't been already, a trip to the vet is hugely important in these situations.

 - Involuntary jerks and movements.
 This is the most terrifying to watch.
 Although we had the padded box for cocoa to make sure she wasn't going to hurt herself, she jerked so much that she was hitting off the roof and was constrained at the same time.
 The best thing to do in this situation is to clear a large space on the floor, put down a duvet and pillows and place your bunny there carefully.
 You'll be surprised how far they can move when they start jerking, so we had to clear the entire living room floor so that she wouldn't hit anything.
 I don't recommend holding them down, this can damage and hurt them even more.

 - Dribbling.
 A lot.
 Cocoa was dribbling so much the entire duvet was nearly soaked, which seems impossible, but there you have it.